 Columbus’s Invasion Never Stopped

 The cornerstone of civilization is replacing indigenous peoples and wildlife with domestication to grow our dense populations.
+You cannot take one step in any direction in America and not stand on stolen land.
 We then give back mountains of garbage.
 This is also known as Manifest Destiny and the Agricultural Revolution.
 There is no corner of Earth that we have not despoiled.
 Away has gone away.

 We have no right to endlessly destroy the homes of all other species.
 Pro-life Christians are among the greatest hypocrites.
 How often do conservative Christians, or any other religion for that matter, stand in front of the logging trucks to stop a clear-cut.
 Rarely, civilized people are driving the trucks.